abugid/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5 print the first 10 lines of a file
 6 print a specific line from a file
 7 create and modify a file with a complex name
+8 write a command output to a file